brson/contract-game/doc/notes.md

 I ask some questions in the ink matrix channel, and I feel extremely frustrated.

-> Every combination of attempts I make results in either an "OutOfGas" or "ContractTrapped" error
+> "Every combination of attempts I make results in either an "OutOfGas" or "ContractTrapped" error"

-> We're very confused about units and gas and weight.
+> "We're very confused about units and gas and weight.
 How many underlying integer units are in a "unit" (how divisible is a unit)?
-Does "Max Gas Allowed (M)" mean the amount of millions of "unit"s payed from the caller to run the contract?
+Does "Max Gas Allowed (M)" mean the amount of millions of "unit"s payed from the caller to run the contract?"

-> When our default devnet accounts say alice has "1,152" "units" does that man she doesn't have the millions of gas necessary to execute a contract?
+> "When our default devnet accounts say alice has "1,152" "units" does that man she doesn't have the millions of gas necessary to execute a contract?"

 Robin responds:

-> To clarify: cross-contract calls are possible using the CallBuilder API that should ideally not be used since it is a rather low-level abraction API.
-Instead users should try using the interfaces allowed for by the ink_lang macros.
+> "To clarify: cross-contract calls are possible using the CallBuilder API that should ideally not be used since it is a rather low-level abraction API.
+Instead users should try using the interfaces allowed for by the ink_lang macros."

-> Users generally won't need to use the CallBuilder API for their everyday smart contracts; it is only really required for niche use cases that you can inspect in our multi_sig example contract.
+> "Users generally won't need to use the CallBuilder API for their everyday smart contracts; it is only really required for niche use cases that you can inspect in our multi_sig example contract."

-> The cross-chain calling is something completely different and requires support in lower-levels of abstraction than ink! itself.
+> "The cross-chain calling is something completely different and requires support in lower-levels of abstraction than ink! itself."

-> I am sorry to hear about your confusing user experiences with the CallBuilder API.
+> "I am sorry to hear about your confusing user experiences with the CallBuilder API.
 Answering the question "how much gas is enough?" isn't easy since it depends on the chain, its configuration and also on which version of Substrate it is based (defaults).
 E.g. for the Canvas network we resolved that approx 5 CANs should be sufficient to operate smart contracts for a week on our chain.
-The Alice test account normally has plenty of funds and will likely not require any more if the chain configuration for gas prices is sane.
+The Alice test account normally has plenty of funds and will likely not require any more if the chain configuration for gas prices is sane."

-This doesn't quite answer most of my questions, besides asserting that the default accounts should have enough "units" to pay for gas.
+This doesn't quite resolve my confusion, but now I know the default accounts should have enough "units" to pay for gas.
 I still don't have a clue how divisible units are or whether gas is paid in millions.
 And if I'm not supposed to use `CallBuilder` to make cross-contract calls, then I don't know what I am supposed to use instead.

 I ask:

-> @Robin I don't see in ink_lang how to call a cross-contract method for contracts that I don't a-priori have the implementation for.
+> "@Robin I don't see in ink_lang how to call a cross-contract method for contracts that I don't a-priori have the implementation for.
 I know the signature of the method I want to call, and the account id of the contract i want to call, but don't know the concrete interface.
-Is there a way to make that call without callbuilder?
+Is there a way to make that call without callbuilder?"

 During this time we do figure out one thing we were doing wrong: we were calling `unwrap` on the results of executing our cross-contract call, and _that_ was what was triggering the `ContractTrapped` error.
 When we stopped unwrapping and printed the result we could see that the call was returning a `Err(Decode(Error))`.

+### Debug-printing the environment doesn't work

 In the meantime I decide to debug-log _everything_ in the environment I can to try to understand what units are what,